The Dasaka Master Reference Post (DMRP)

 Saihoko (seye-HO-koh): the merchant and nautical class, and the title those in that class.
 Can be abbreviated to "Hoko," an offensive term.

-Toroshu (toh-roh-SHOO): a member of the nobility with command over an army of Menti.
+Toroshu (toh-roh-SHOO): a member of the nobility with command over a clan.
 Second only to the Rora in terms of authority, though oftentimes the military clout of a Toroshu will be stronger than that of the Rora.
 Toroshu are usually Dasaka individuals.